Point of sale apps let you carry out more functions than simple cash registers or credit card readers.

 POS apps with employee management functions allow your staff to clock in and out right through the POS system, eliminating the need for a separate time clock.
 They can also view schedules and you can display staff messages upon clock in.

 When it comes to point of sale features, restaurants often have several specific requirements.
-Fortunately, many apps are geared toward restaurants and include crucial functions.
+Fortunately, many apps are geared toward restaurants and include crucial functions to keep your restaurant running smoothly.

 Order Entry and Modifiers